happykit/auth-email/README.md

 When you use `import { getServerSideAuth } from "happyauth/server"`, the import resolves to this file.

+This file and `happyauth/index.js` are the two places where you usually configure HappyAuth.

 #### `pages/*.js`

 These pages handle user authentication.
 They define the following routes: